-A noteworthy ongoing case set for jury trial June 25, 2013 involves five defendants (three who have already pled and who will likely testify at trial against the remaining defendants).
+Another noteworthy ongoing case which continued from the last reporting period involved five defendants (three who pled prior to trial and who testified at trial against the remaining defendants).
 The case was investigated primarily by the District Attorney Investigator with direction from the assigned Deputy District Attorney.
 The case originated as an auto theft and later resulted in crimes of residential robbery to obtain the pink slip for the stolen vehicle and assault with a deadly weapon and witness intimidation charges.
 All charges stemmed from the original auto theft.
 The close working relationship between the two assigned, allowed for the crimes to be thoroughly investigated and aggressively charged - seeking multiple strike offenses and several years in state prison.
+After the trial each of the two remaining defendants were convicted of multiple felonies and sentenced to state prison.